-Users need to leave either of the cups in the heating element and then press and hold the “+” for five seconds.
+Users need to leave either of the cups in the heating element and press and hold the “+” for five seconds.
 The LEDs will turn red to show the heating level increasing.
 The heating will continue until the user presses the “Go” button to end the heating cycle.
 Users will see tiny wisps of smoke emerge from the cups, which is the leftover residue evaporating.

 When the cleaning cycle is over, users can wait for the cup to cool down or remove it using the reverse-action tweezers included in the kit.
-Users can engage the cleaning cycle whenever there is significant residue in the cups, not after every single use, which would drain the battery faster.
+Users can engage in the cleaning cycle whenever there is significant residue in the cups.
+But not after every use, which would drain the battery faster.
 If users decide on using another cup, such as the crystal quartz cup (sold separately), then the self-cleaning function cannot be used, as it is only for use with the ceramic cups.

 More Features of the Switch

 In regular mode, there are five preset temperatures for each material.
 In advanced mode, the number goes up to twenty-five different presets for either flowers or concentrates.
-The presets are divided between five colors:
+The presets are divided into five colors:

 - Purple (lowest level – 300F range)

 Each color contains five preset temperatures for a total of twenty-five.
 The LED lights represent the settings within each color.
 One LED is the lowest setting; five LEDs are the highest, etc.